 a lower carbon city with greater digital connectivity for all more local people with better qualifications and skills a stronger city centre with more businesses, housing and cultural opportunities more and better housing.

-1,112 jobs created through businesses receiving support from the Council's Business Investment Team (2020/2021).
-Smart City of the Year 2020.
+5,973 jobs created through businesses receiving support from the Council's Business Investment Team (2021/2022).